 Reflektor coheres into a sustained meditation on the fragility of human connection.

 HAIM’s debut, Days Are Gone, is an impeccably crafted fusion of late-‘80s and ‘90s pop influences.

 Ski Mask occasionally reminds us that Islands haven’t lost their ability to get weird.

 Pura Vida Conspiracy seems geared toward evoking how a rich community can be fostered out of dissimilar groups.

 Rowland gets closer to carving a niche for herself on Talk a Good Game than she has been on prior efforts.

-The Wack Album proves there simply isn’t anyone out there who executes this strain of musical comedy with as much satirical precision as the Lonely Island.
+The album proves there isn’t anyone out there who executes this strain of musical comedy with as much satirical precision as the Lonely Island.